xrdocs/ncs5500/_tutorials/ncs5500-routing-resource-with-2020-internet.md

 ### Special case of the Jericho+ with Large LPM

-When simulating year 2024, we hit the first bottleneck: the J+ with large LPM systems:
+When simulating year 2024, we hit the first bottleneck with the J+ with large LPM systems:

 <div class="highlighter-rouge">
 <pre class="highlight">